Discrimination is contrary to the Equality Act 2010 and the University's Equality, Diversity and Human Rights Code.

 Indirect discrimination will occur if the following three conditions are met:

-• the provision, criterion or practice is applied or would be applied equally to all people, including a particular person or group with a protected characteristic;
+• The provision, criterion or practice is applied or would be applied equally to all people, including a particular person or group with a protected characteristic;

-• the provision, criterion or practice puts or would put people sharing a protected characteristic at a particular disadvantage compared to relevant people who do not share that characteristic; and
+• The provision, criterion or practice puts or would put people sharing a protected characteristic at a particular disadvantage compared to relevant people who do not share that characteristic; and

-• the provision, criterion or practice puts or would put the particular person or group at that disadvantage, and it cannot be shown that the provision, criteria or practice are justified as a ‘proportionate means of achieving a legitimate aim’.
+• The provision, criterion or practice puts or would put the particular person or group at that disadvantage, and it cannot be shown that the provision, criteria or practice are justified as a ‘proportionate means of achieving a legitimate aim’.

-Discrimination arising from a disability
+Discrimination arising from a disability:

 Discrimination arising from disability occurs when you treat a disabled person unfavourably because of something connected with their disability and cannot justify such treatment.